Elements-Agency/benjaminjyoung/content/artwork/howards-hills/index.md

 * Featured in the [1st Annual Juried ActLoCLE Exhibit](https://www.actlocle.org/).
 * Featured in the [2024 Patina Resident Artist Exhibit](https://www.facebook.com/events/512553025101953) at Patina Arts Centre.
 * Featured in the New Artist Showcase at [The Hub Art Factory](https://www.thehubcanton.com).

-## Charity ##

-10% of all online sale proceeds of any products that sell related to Howard's Hills will be donated to [Alcoholics Anonymous](https://www.aa.org).